Buffering Britain · Working Note

 6. Omitted dimensions.

-• Business users and commuters: Approximately 1 million daily commuters into central London and business/enterprise mobile users are excluded.
+• Business users and commuters: The ~1 million daily commuters into central London and business/enterprise mobile users are excluded.
+Their WTP may be higher than residential averages.

-• Data limits: The model includes a separate WTP coefficient for data transfer limits, which may be relevant if congestion also affects effective data consumption.
+• Data limits: The model includes a separate WTP coefficient for data transfer limits (β = 6.23 PLN per log-unit), which may be relevant if congestion also affects effective data consumption.
+We do not model this channel.

 7. Second-order effects.

-The model assumes that behavioural responses to speed are approximately zero.
-In reality, congestion may cause substitution toward WiFi or avoidance of data-intensive activities during peak hours, meaning the welfare loss is partially internalised as reduced usage.
+We assume that behavioural responses to speed – where and when people use mobile data – are approximately zero.
+In reality, congestion may cause substitution toward WiFi or avoidance of data-intensive activities during peak hours, which would mean the welfare loss is partially internalised as reduced usage rather than degraded quality.

 8. No UK-specific WTP research.

-Frontier Economics / LS telcom (2022), in a report commissioned by DCMS, stated that since the 2012 study there has been no new willingness-to-pay research, making it difficult to estimate consumer surplus reliably.
-The speed-only congestion-loss estimate of £150–260 million represents approximately 0.5–1.0% of Analysys Mason’s 2012 estimate of total mobile consumer surplus – a plausible magnitude for the cost of peak-hour speed degradation in one city.
-This estimate fills a gap identified by the UK government’s own commissioned research, but should not substitute for primary UK research.
+Frontier Economics / LS telcom (2022), in a report commissioned by DCMS, stated explicitly that since the 2012 study there has been no new willingness-to-pay research, so consumer surplus cannot be estimated reliably.
+The 2012 study was Analysys Mason’s spectrum valuation, which estimated total mobile consumer surplus at £24–28 billion per year.
+Our speed-only congestion-loss estimate of £150–260 million for London represents approximately 0.5–1.0% of that total – a plausible magnitude for the cost of peak-hour speed degradation in one city.
+This estimate fills a gap that the UK government’s own commissioned research has identified, but should not substitute for primary UK research.

 References